logging-system/DASLog/README.md

+# POC of DASLog: Decentralized Auditable SecurityLogging for UAV Ecosystems

 # AWS EC2 Instance Configuration

 * In the demonstration, we have fure AWS EC2 instances as blockchain nodes and three AWS EC2 instances as